 After being away from civilization for a while, I believed that the city of Durban would be a sight for sore eyes.
-But even though one may be fooled by the pristine beaches and tall buildings, the urban area can be deceptively rough around the edges.
+The Golden Mile hugs the ocean, a gaudy stretch of beach, boardwalk and a carnival of contradictions.
+But beyond line of sight, the urban area can be deceptively rough around the edges.

 I usually love to discover new cities on foot, but this time I felt a bit uneasy with the surroundings.
 I would not recommend other travelers to do a casual stroll through the dodgier parts, such as the quarters near Juma Masjid.